doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

         $bundles[] = new Doctrine\Bundle\FixturesBundle\DoctrineFixturesBundle();
     }

-You will also need to enable the bundle.
-In Symfony 5.2.7 or higher applications, update the ``bundles.php``
+In Symfony 4 or higher, you need to update ``bundles.php`` instead.

     // config/bundles.php